railwayapp/docs/src/docs/reference/accounts.md

 Every account has an editable referral link.
 Users can copy and share their personal referral link to earn credits.

-For every referral who incurs more than $10 worth of usage and pays their first bill, users recieve 5$ of credit.
+For every referral who incurs more than $10 worth of usage and pays their first bill, users receive 5$ of credit.

 Users can view their referral invite status on the [referrals page](https://railway.app/account/referrals).